 Saute onion and garlic in olive oil, just until they are starting to brown.

 Clean mushrooms thoroughly.
 Separate stems from the mushroom caps.
-Please caps upside down on lined baking sheet or pan.
+Place caps upside down on lined baking sheet or pan.
 Drizzle with olive oil or generously spray with oil spray.

 Using s-blade in food processor, pulse stems, sauteed onions and garlic along with the oil used in the saute.
 Add crumbs and pulse until combined but still lumpy.